 Before making any decisions to furlough staff, it is important you are aware of which staff can legally be furloughed under the Job Retention Scheme.
-To be eligible, the individual must be PAYE meaning that you deduct their tax and National Insurance contributions before you pay them and are told how much to deduct through their tax code.
-Individuals must also have been on your PAYE payroll by 23:59 on 30 October 2020.
-This means a Real Time Information (RTI) submission notifying payment for that employee to HMRC must have been made between 20 March 2020 and 30 October 2020.
+To be eligible for furlough from 1 May 2021, the individual must be PAYE, meaning that you deduct their tax and National Insurance contributions before you pay them and are told how much to deduct through their tax code.
+Individuals must also have been on your PAYE payroll by 23:59 on 2 March 2021.
+This means a Real Time Information (RTI) submission notifying payment for that employee to HMRC must have been made between 20 March 2020 and 2 March 2021.

 Full-time, part-time, temporary, zero hours and fixed-term staff can all be included as long as they are PAYE, as can apprentices.
 Office holders, (including directors), salaried members of LLPs, agency workers and those who fall into the employment status category of “worker” can be included.

 From 1 May 2021